Getting ready for Running Remote 2024: Sessions We’re Most Excited About

 Last year, we also tuned it for the speech from Visit Buenos Aires and learned some things about the city and what makes it attractive for digital nomads.

-This year, we expect the focus to be more on the possibilities for remote workers and companies to visit or settle for a bit in Buenos Aires, as well as the infrastructure that makes this city a true hub for remote workers.
+This year, we expect the focus to be more on the possibilities for remote workers and companies to visit or settle in Buenos Aires, as well as the infrastructure that makes this city a true hub for remote workers.

-There are many other speeches we are looking forward to but let’s leave those for real-time reactions and a post-conference summary.
+There are many other speeches we are looking forward to but we’ll leave those for real-time reactions and a post-conference summary.

 What speeches have you written down in your schedule and what are you looking to get from this year’s Running Remote?